Retirement Living Hub

 Overcoming Common Challenges and Staying Consistent

-As with any new habit, you might encounter challenges when starting your meditation practice.
-It is important to approach these hurdles with patience and self-compassion, rather than frustration.
+As with any new habit, I certainly encountered challenges when starting my meditation practice.
+It’s important to approach these hurdles with patience and self-compassion, rather than frustration.
 Recognize that every meditator, regardless of experience, faces moments of distraction or difficulty.
+I know I did!

 Dealing with a Busy Mind